taddeus/brainfucker/README.md

 IR](http://llvm.org/docs/LangRef.html), which is generated in such a way that it is easy to optimize for LLVM's `opt` utility.

-The (only) source file `bf.ml` pretty much explains itself, as does the.
-`hello.b` and `rot13.b` can be used for quick testing as demonstrated below.
+The (only) source file `bf.ml` pretty much explains itself. `hello.b` and `rot13.b` can be used for quick testing as demonstrated below.

 Building and usage